Capo80/CTF-Writeups/gpn_2024/parabox/README.md

 https://github.com/Capo80/CTF-Writeups/assets/43845637/5a945617-4753-4c89-bb62-d53894da5061

-Any pwn expert reading this has already snuffed out where a vulnerability might be, i am not very good at pwning so it took me a bit of time but the interesting part here is that we have and array that grows, the move history, which is very near our victory square position, if the boundary of this array is not enforced correctly we may be able to overwrite the position of the finish.
+Any pwn expert reading this has already snuffed out where a vulnerability might be, i am not very good at pwning so it took me a bit of time but the interesting part here is that we have an array that grows, the move history, which is very near our victory square position, if the boundary of this array is not enforced correctly we may be able to overwrite the position of the finish.

 Indeed, this is a vulnerability as the limit of the move history is one byte too much, allowing us to overwrite the position with the value assigned to our move.
 Again from the move history we find out that the values are:
 - ```0x10``` for RIGHT;